oliverwkim/oliverwkim.github.io/_posts/2021-05-05-Research-Tips.md

 * **Berkeley-specific**: If you're interested in economic history.

 ## Third Year
-* **Berkeley-specific:**: The "end product" of 3rd year is your orals presentation.
-A fairly common expectation among orals chairs is that you turn in a 25 page paper with your presentation--something I was unaware of until a month before it was due.
+* **Berkeley-specific:** The "end product" of 3rd year is your orals presentation, where you present in-progress work (that, _ex ante_, may hopefully be your JMP) to a group of four faculty members.
+A common expectation among orals chairs is that you turn in a 25 page paper with your presentation--something I was unaware of until a month before it was due.
 So, you know, plan for that.

 ## Fourth Year
 * I'll let you know when I get there...